top of page

 Flax Seeds

 Another source of Omega 3, flax seeds contain a second fatty acid, alpha linolenic acid or ALA.
 Like Omega 3, ALA is not essential, but it goes a long way to offset inflammatory processes in the body.
 The fibre in flax seeds help too (Kotare, 2012, Goyal et. al., 2014).
-Again, you can add flaxseeds or flax meal to your diet pretty easily, and flaxseed oil is widely available as a supplement.
+Again, you can add flaxseeds or flax meal to your diet pretty easily, and lucky for us, flaxseed oil is widely available as a supplement.

 Walnuts

-Now you know 5 of the best, all you have to do it eat them!
+Now you know 5 of the best, all you have to do it eat them.

-REFERENCES & FURTHER READING...
+REFERENCES & FURTHER READING:

 Fahey, J. W., Kensler, T. W. (2021).
 The challenges of designing trials with broccoli sprouts and turning evidence into public action, Frontiers in Nutrition, https://doi.org/10.3389/fnut.2021.648788